splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/slis.rst

     :width: 100%
     :alt: This image shows a RUM dashboard displaying a count of requests and errors by URL name, by HTTP method, and by HTTP status code.

 To learn more about what you can do with RUM, see :ref:`get-started-rum`.
-The :ref:`scenario-landingpage` has multiple examples of how you can use RUM.
+The :ref:`use-case-landingpage` has multiple examples of how you can use RUM.

 Splunk Synthetic Monitoring